ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

    * Set `IndexIdProperty` through code (see [code sample](../../../server/ongoing-tasks/etl/elasticsearch#add-an-elasticsearch-etl-task)).
    * Or set the [Document ID Property Name](../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes) field via Studio.
 * The identifier must be a property that the transformation script passes to Elasticsearch.
-  E.g., of the following script, you can use **DocId** as identifier.
+  E.g., the **DocId** property that is created by the script below can be used as an identifier.
   {CODE-BLOCK: JavaScript}
   var orderData = {
                  DocId: id(this),